2019 IIASA-NERC Collaborative Research Fellowships

 IIASA was established in 1972 as an independent international research organisation based in Austria.
 IIASA's interdisciplinary research focuses on finding solutions to the complex, interconnected global problems confronting humanity, ranging from achieving global food security to transitioning to sustainable energy systems.
 Underpinning these studies is big data and systems analysis - one of the few research tools with the breadth and depth to explore complex problems across multiple sectors, countries and timeframes.

 The overarching objective of this call is to support the development of excellent early career researchers working across NERC and IIASA remits and to work towards establishing long-term collaborative links between the wider NERC and IIASA research communities beyond the lifetime of these awards.
 This fellowship programme has been developed by NERC and IIASA to:

 - support the development of skills for early career environmental scientists in a subset of systems analysis and applied statistics in topics of relevance to policy

 - build and foster sustainable collaborative interdisciplinary relationships between the UK and IIASA research communities

 - develop and support capacity building of interdisciplinary systems researchers that could establish themselves as the next generation of research leaders working across both NERC and IIASA remits.

 Funding of £1 million is available to support research fellowships through this call.
-All fellowship awards must commence by 31 March 2020 and all fellowships supported through this call will be of three years' full-time duration.
+All fellowship awards must commence from March 2020 to June 2020 and all fellowships supported through this call will be of three years' full-time duration.